Thomas Douglas, 5th Earl of Selkirk: Death

+The Selkirks were the first notable British family to have resided at Pau having taken half of the Hotel de Bayard.
+Winter was severe and Selkirk's health declined until he could go only as far as the place Royale in front of their lodgings in a sedan chair to bask in the sun and admire the snow-capped Pyrenees.

 On his death, his heir and successor Dunbar was only 10 years old and thus Selkirk's estates were put into a trust and managed by four executors named in his will.
 The Board of Trustees consisted of Andrew Colville (Colvile) of Achiltrie and Crommie, John Hallbrith (Halkett) of Waring, Adam Maitland of Dundrennan, and Sir James Montgomery, 2nd Baronet.